 THURSDAYS 7:00pm - 9:00pm

 If you have not had beginning instruction to Zazen, please come on Sunday to receive instruction.
-If this is not possible for your schedule, please reach out to info@studiohum.org to schedule instruction on a Thursday.
+If this is not possible for your schedule, please reach out to info@studiohum.org.

 Half Day Sit